North Carolina Tar Heels football: Mack Brown's first tenure (1988–1997)

 In 1994, Brown led the Tar Heels to an 8–4 record with a loss to Texas in the Sun Bowl to cap the year.
 UNC lost to No. 3 Florida State, No. 25 Virginia, and No. 24 Clemson.
 Brown's seventh season in 1995 saw the Tar Heels finish 7–5 with a victory over Arkansas in the Carquest Bowl to finish the season.
 In 1996 and 1997, the Tar Heels finished with 10 and 11 wins, respectively.
 Brown would leave North Carolina in 1997 for the head coaching position at Texas.
-Largely due to Florida State joining the league in 1992 and their dominance over the college landscape in the 1990's, Brown was unable to win an ACC title in his first tenure despite leading the team during one of its most prolonged stretches of football success.
+Largely due to Florida State joining the league in 1992 and their dominance over the college landscape in the 1990s, Brown was unable to win an ACC title in his first tenure despite leading the team during one of its most prolonged stretches of football success.

 Brown's tenure was also known for the rise in popularity in the Tar Heel football program that, while respectable in its own right, was overshadowed by the Tar Heel's national powerhouse men's basketball program.
 Games at Kenan Memorial Stadium were almost always sold out, highlighted by the 62,000 that showed to watch the Tar Heels' "Judgement Day" game against Florida State in 1997, the largest crowd at a regular season college football game in the history of the state of North Carolina.
 Brown also led an effort that resulted in the upgrading of UNC's football facilities and the expansion of Kenan Memorial Stadium.
 Notable players who played for Brown in his first stint at North Carolina include Jeff Saturday, Greg Ellis and Dré Bly.